hpi-dhc/PharMe/CONTRIBUTING.md

 The study version should always extend the public version (i.e., changes affecting both versions should be made in the public repository and merged to the Sinai repository).
-This process currrently needs to be done manually.
+This process currently needs to be done manually.
-**TO BE IMPLEMENTED:** When pull requests are merged to `main` in the public repository, a GitHub action is triggered that creates the pull request in the Sinai repository (add instructions on auth token once implemented).

 To be able to manage changes accross versions, we keep both remotes in one local repository.
 To support multipe users for the different remote repositories,